Christmas in South America

-Buenos Aires has a reputation for good times, a party atmosphere and plenty of late nights, and while this is certainly true for the festive period – Argentina’s capital takes on a distinctly family-orientated twist on Christmas Eve.
+Buenos Aires has a reputation for good times, a party atmosphere and plenty of late nights.
+While this is certainly true for the festive period, Argentina’s capital takes on a distinctly family-orientated twist on Christmas Eve.
 While much of Argentina is known for its light shows, fireworks, music and displays throughout December, it is on the evening of the 24th where the peak of this traditional revelry takes place.

-So, when it comes to the party spirit, the extravagant light shows and typically Brazilian atmosphere, Rio is something special and the whole city seems to get in on the atmosphere, with shopping bonanzas, markets, firework displays and shows aplenty.
+So, when it comes to the party spirit, extravagant light shows and typically Brazilian atmosphere, Rio is something special.
+The whole city seems to get in on the atmosphere, with shopping bonanzas, markets, firework displays and shows aplenty.
 Then, having survived an evening of caipirinhas and late-night samba, what better way to ease weary heads than with a day on the beach – mixing with the locals every step of the way!

 Want to experience these special festive traditions for yourself?
 Start planning your Christmas in South America with our trip-building tool.
 Handpick the hotels and activities you want, adjust the durations depending on how long you want to stay in each place, and have fun in the process!
 Surtrek is always at hand to help out.
 Call us on 1 866 978 7398 (Canada and USA) or 080 8189 0438 (UK) to talk to an expert, and Discover Your South America with Surtrek!

 Leave a Comment